We're thrilled to share with you the conversation Kevin had with founder and lead designer at Boston Trudeau Studio, Chris Trudeau.

 Inside you'll discover our extensive library of training videos, resources and market insights to turbo charge your game development.

-Don't forget to come and join our Community Discord Server for all the latest new game download links, industry insights, game feedback and support for your games.
+Don't forget to head on over to the Homa Academy Community Discord Server for all the latest games to hit the stores, industry insights, game feedback and support for your games.

 Start building games with data, insight and tested hit potential built right in.